RapidAI raises $25 million to analyze medical scans with AI algorithms

 RapidAI has its origins at Stanford University, where Greg Albers, Roland Bammer, and Matus Straka developed a medical image processing platform dubbed Rapid with funding from Sequoia Capital’s Don Valentine.
 After installing Rapid in eight U.S. centers and a single European center for a U.S. National Institutes of Health study, Albers and Bammer cofounded RapidAI and purchased the rights to the Rapid technology from Stanford.

-RapidAI offers a number of imaging products addressing the over 15 million people who suffer strokes each year, according to the World Health Organization.
+RapidAI offers a number of imaging products to address the over 15 million people who suffer strokes each year, according to the World Health Organization.
 These include:

 - Rapid MRI, which performs MRI image analysis to help in the analysis of salvageable brain tissue.
 It received U.S. Food and Drug Administration clearance in 2013, and RapidAI claims it can identify stroke patients who might respond to endovascular clot removal up to 12 hours after stroke onset.